-This building is projected to meet a LEED for New Construction Platinum certification level and includes the following features:
+This building met the LEED Platinum certification for new construction and includes the following features:

 - This building is expected to save 36 percent in annual energy costs and more than 35 percent in annual potable water compared to an equivalent code-compliant building. - Over 90 percent of regularly used workspaces in this building can be day lit year-round. - Like other facilities on the Operations Campus, this facility provides centralized waste bins for municipal waste.
-Including compost, recycling, and landfill options at the same site encourage proper sorting and divert waste from the landfill. - The Parking Garage provides preferred parking for electric vehicle charging.

-• "One Water" system will minimize use of potable water and maximize use of non-potable water.
+Including compost, recycling, and landfill options at the same site encourage proper sorting and divert waste from the landfill. - The parking garage provides preferred parking for electric vehicle charging. - "One Water" system will minimize use of potable water and maximize use of non-potable water.
 This onsite ecological treatment system will collect and treat wastewater from the building through natural wetlands and reuse it for toilet flushing and irrigation.